About Asbestos Exposure at Hills and Dales General Hospital — Cass City, Michigan

 Boilers were commonly insulated with block insulation and finishing cements that allegedly contained chrysotile and amosite asbestos.
 Products reportedly specified and installed in Michigan hospital boiler rooms during this period included:

-• Chrysotile and amosite-containing block products from Georgia-Pacific and Celotex
+- Chrysotile and amosite-containing block products from and ceiling tile

 When boilermakers repaired, replaced, or simply worked near this insulation while it was being disturbed, they may have been exposed to fiber releases that far exceeded safe exposure levels — if any safe level for asbestos exposure exists at all.